creashaksorganzine/guacadora/README.md

 # guacadora
-This is everything that I needed to get a Fedora instance on Linode running Guacamole server and client
+This is intended to be everything needed to get a Fedora instance on Linode running Guacamole server and client without the guacadmin lockdown of the marketplace solution.